mosdef-hub/mbuild/README.md

 simulation workflow and ease the reporting process.
 When setting up simulation studies, we also recommend users to follow the [TRUE](https://www.tandfonline.com/doi/full/10.1080/00268976.2020.1742938)
-(Transparent, Reproducible, Usable-by-others, and Extensible) standard, which is a set of common practices meant to improve the reproducibility of computational simulation reserach.
+(Transparent, Reproducible, Usable-by-others, and Extensible) standard, which is a set of common practices meant to improve the reproducibility of computational simulation research.

 #### Quick Start with Docker
 To use `mbuild` in a jupyter-notebook that runs from a docker container with all the dependencies installed use the following command: